 Conclusion

-Being uncomfortably warm in your own home is a problem that no one wants to have, and not all houses have central AC.
-Most people aren't looking to start a major renovation to install central AC either, so it's important to have an alternative.
+Being uncomfortably warm in your own home is a problem that no one wants to have, and not all houses have central air conditioning.
+Most people aren't looking to start a major renovation to install central AC either, so it's important to have an affordable and headache-free alternative.
 This review of the best window and portable air conditioners should do the trick to keep you cool all summer long.
-With many options out there with seemingly complicated ratings, we understand how overwhelming it can be to select an AC.
-That's why we did all the testing for you, and we hope this review helps you find the perfect AC for your space.
+Many sites out there provide you with seemingly complicated ratings, and we understand how overwhelming it can be to select an AC.
+That's why we did all the testing for you, putting it together in this expert-backed, easy to read article.
+We hope this review helps you find the perfect AC for your space.

-—Lena Borrelli, Austin Palmer, Becca Glades, and David Wise
+—Austin Palmer, Emily Pennington, Becca Glades, Ben Hickok, and David Wise